zeeshan-elahi/vize-forms-with-react/README.md

 VIZE Forms is a multipurpose React component that generate dynamic forms using Material-UI components for React.

-This repository is a demonstration or a small part of actual VIZE Forms module that I recently implemented for one of my clients.
+This repository is a demonstration or a small part of actual VIZE Forms module.
 Full project details are available [here](https://www.zeeshanelahi.com/2020/07/vize-forms-a-react-component-with-spring-boot-apis-manager/) on my [website](https://www.zeeshanelahi.com/).

 Here is how you can run and revie this application.